Our History

 Founded in 1894

 The Toronto Mendelssohn Choir is one of Canada’s oldest, largest, and best-known choral ensembles.
 Founded in 1894 by Augustus Vogt, the Choir presented its first concert in Massey Hall, as part of the hall’s inaugural season, on January 15, 1895.
-The Choir has flourished under the successive leadership of Herbert Fricker (1917-42), Sir Ernest MacMillan (1942-57), Frederick Silvester (1957-60) Walter Susskind (1960-64), Elmer Iseler (1964-97), and Noel Edison (1997-2018).
+The Choir has flourished under the successive leadership of Herbert Fricker (1917-42), Sir Ernest MacMillan (1942-57), Frederick Silvester (1957-60) Walter Susskind (1960-64), Elmer Iseler (1964-97), Noel Edison (1997-2018), and now Jean-Sébastien Vallée.
 All of these Canadian conductors have been internationally renowned in their own right, and have successfully brought the Toronto Mendelssohn Choir to the world’s attention, through performances, recordings, and tours.

 For a more lengthy history, go to Toronto Mendelssohn Choir